dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

 The best way to test it should be implementing support for an executable format (this is explained on [part nine](../09_Loading_Elf/01_Elf_Theory.md)), in this case we're going to write a simple program with just one instruction that loops infinitely. compile it (but not link it to the kernel), and load it somewhere in memory while booting the os (for example as a mulbiboot2 module).
 Later on we can put it together with the VFS, to load and execute programs for there.

 But the problem is that this takes some time to implement, and what we probably want is just check that our kernel can enter and exit the user mode safely.
-A quick solution to this problem is:
+Below a quick solution to the problem is outlined:

 * Write an infinite loop in assembly language: